nasa/cmr-opensearch/README.md

     bundle install

-In some cases, depending on your operating system type and/or version, the above command will fail while trying to install the libv8 and therubyracer gems.
+In some cases, depending on your operating system type and/or version, the above command will fail while trying to install the libv8 gem.
 While there might be lots of causes for the errors and lots of solutions to fix the errors, we found that on some versions of OS X, you can overcome the problem by trying to use the existing operating system version of the libv8 library, rather than trying to build a new one during the normal gem install.
 We found the following workarounds to the _**bundle install**_ failures due to libv8:

     $ brew install v8@3.15
     $ bundle config build.libv8 --with-system-v8
-    $ bundle config build.therubyracer --with-v8-dir=$(brew --prefix v8@3.15)
     $ bundle install

 Local problems with mimemagic on MACOSX?